understanding-the-connected-home/book/policy_smartcity.md

-# Context matters: A smart home in the smart city
+# Policy matters: The connected home and the smart city

 _Connected homes exist within the larger framework of a smart city, and we need to design both services and policies to make this work for citizens._